Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer Android Client API v.
-1.2.
-Push Notifications compatible with Lightstreamer Server up to version 6.1.
-Not compatible with Lightstreamer Android Client API Unified version.
+* Compatible with Lightstreamer Android Client (Unified API Version) v.
+4.0.0 or newer.
 * For Lightstreamer Allegro (+ Android Client API support), Presto, Vivace.
-* This example is based on Android 5 or later; for a version of this example based on Android 2.3 or later, please refer to [this release](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android/releases/tag/last-eclipse-based).
+* For a version of this example compatible with Lightstreamer Android Client API version 1.x, please refer to [this branch](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-android/tree/for-client-1).